-This document covers best practices for compute environment management.
-As a Domino admin, you will have the power and responsibility to curate the environments used by your organization.
-A proactive approach to environment management can prevent sprawl, avoid repetition in environment creation, and equip users with the tools they need to succeed in Domino.
+This topic covers best practices for compute environment management.
+As a Domino administrator, you must curate the environments used by your organization.
+A proactive approach to environment management can prevent sprawl, avoid repetition in environment creation, and equip users with the tools they have to succeed in Domino.

-As an admin, your objective is to find a balance between giving users the freedom to be agile in development, while also maintaing enough control that you don’t end up with duplicate or unnecessary environments.
-Admins and users are able to create arbitrary number of environments in Domino.
+As an administrator, your objective is to find a balance between giving users the freedom to be agile in development, while also maintaining enough control that you don’t end up with duplicate or unnecessary environments. administrator and users can create an arbitrary number of environments in Domino.
 You’ll want to manage their creation so that you don’t end up with dozens of global environments and hundreds of user environments, which can make it hard for users to know which environments to use, and hard for you as an admin to maintain.

 Don’t let your Domino look like this:

 Limit global environments.

 In our experience, the benefits of focusing on a small number of global environments with broad applications, outweighs the benefit of creating many niche global environments.
 When a user requests an environment with new capabilities, consider whether you can add their requested features to an existing global environment instead of creating a new one.

 Use clear, descriptive names for your environments.